mawithers/RestSampleA16/README.md

 - VS 2015.
 - Excel.

-Here  what it currently does:
+Here is what the App currently does:
 - Records, Voids and Unvoids Transactions.
-- Process a spreadsheet of Address data.
+- Process a spreadsheet of Address data to test Lodging Tax.
 - Retrieve a list of Companies.
 - Saves Input and Output JSON in RavenDB.

-In a future version, it will also test for:
+In a future version, the App will also test for:
 - Exercise all the methods in the AvaTax 16 API.
 - Exercise all the methods in the CertCapture API.
 - Exercise all the methods in the Business Communications API.